 - 1. The UDP throughput with RTS/CTS turned off is larger than when RTS/CTS is used. - The reduction in throughput with RTS/CTS is due the RTS/CTS overheads.
 The RTS/CTS mechanism aims at alerting "hidden" nodes that a transmission is about to start and can reduce collisions if there are hidden nodes.
-Since in this experiment all node can directly hear each other's transmissions, the Basic Access mode suffices, whereas RTS/CTS only adds overhead. - 2.
+Since in this experiment all nodes can directly hear each other's transmissions, the Basic Access mode suffices, whereas RTS/CTS only adds overhead. - 2.
 The UDP throughput increases slightly with two AP-STA pairs than with just one. - With just one AP-STA pair, there is wastage of time due to backoffs, even when there is no possibility of contention.
 When one more AP-STA is added some of this wastage is compensated by two APs attempting, with the possibility that one of them might finish its backoff early and grab the channel, thus reducing the backoff overhead.
 There is, of course, the additional time wasted due to collisions, but the balance between these two opposing phenomena is such that there is a small gain in throughput. - 3.
 Further increase in the number AP-STA pairs leads to a decrease in throughput, but the decrease is small.

-- The IEEE 802.11 Distributed Coordination Function (DCF) manages the sharing of the WiFi channel in a distributed manner.
-If there was a centralised scheduler than each AP could be scheduled by turn, without any backoff and collision overheads, and the total throughput would have been just that due to sending UDP packets back-to-back: $\frac{1450\times8}{1296} = 8.95 \text{ Mbps}.$ Thus, the total throughput with DCF is smaller than if the UDP packets were being sent back-to-back, about 6 Mbps rather than 8.95 Mbps.
+total throughput with DCF is smaller than if the UDP packets were being sent back-to-back, about 6 Mbps rather than 8.95 Mbps.
 However, DCF implements an adaptive attempt rate mechanism, which causes nodes to attempt less aggressively as the number of contending nodes increases.
-It is this mechanism that prevents the total throughput from dropping steeply as the number of AP-STA pairs increases. - 4.
-The total throughput is distributed roughly equally between the AP-STA pairs. - This is another feature of DCF.
+It is this mechanism that prevents the total throughput from dropping steeply as the number of AP-STA pairs increases.

+- 4. The total throughput is distributed roughly equally between the AP-STA pairs. - This is another feature of DCF.
 The contending nodes obtain fair access at the packet level, i.e., each successful packet is from any of the contending nodes with equal probability.
-The down-side of this feature is that if an AP-STA is using long packets, then that UDP flow will get a larger throughput.
+The downside of this feature is that if an AP-STA is using long packets, then that UDP flow will get a larger throughput.
 In this experiment, all the AP-STA UDP flows are using the same packet lengths.